-- the guarantees issued by the Abertis group's Spanish and Chilean operators to their respective grantors with whom they have entered into concession arrangements, guaranteeing both the performance of construction services and fulfilment of the related contractual obligations, above all the guarantees given to the Spanish Ministry for Development, totalling Euro 92 million; guarantees given to third parties by the Atlantia group, including the following of particular importance: - a. bank guarantees provided to the Ministry of Infrastructure and Transport, under the obligations assumed in the relevant concession agreement, by the Italian operators, Autostrade Brescia Verona Padova (Euro 28 million), Tangenziale di Napoli (Euro 26 million), Autostrade Meridionali (Euro 16 million), Società Autostrada Tirrenica (Euro 14 million), Raccordo Autostradale Valle d'Aosta (Euro 6 million) and Autostrada A31 Valdastico Sud (Euro 2 million); - b. the guarantees issued by Group companies to Italian and Spanish local authorities with the aim of guaranteeing the performance of construction services and claims, totalling Euro 71 million; - c. the guarantee issued by Atlantia in favour of credit institutions on behalf of Strada dei Parchi as a safeguard against the impact on cash flow hedges of movements in interest rates.
+- the guarantees issued by the Abertis group's Spanish and Chilean operators to their respective grantors with whom they have entered into concession arrangements, guaranteeing both the performance of construction services and fulfilment of the related contractual obligations, above all the guarantees given to the Spanish Ministry for Development, totalling Euro 92 million; - guarantees given to third parties by the Atlantia group, including the following of particular importance: a. bank guarantees provided to the Ministry of Infrastructure and Transport, under the obligations assumed in the relevant concession agreement, by the Italian operators, Autostrade Brescia Verona Padova (Euro 28 million), Tangenziale di Napoli (Euro 26 million), Autostrade Meridionali (Euro 16 million), Società Autostrada Tirrenica (Euro 14 million), Raccordo Autostradale Valle d'Aosta (Euro 6 million) and Autostrada A31 Valdastico Sud (Euro 2 million); - b. the guarantees issued by Group companies to Italian and Spanish local authorities with the aim of guaranteeing the performance of construction services and claims, totalling Euro 71 million; - c. the guarantee issued by Atlantia in favour of credit institutions on behalf of Strada dei Parchi as a safeguard against the impact on cash flow hedges of movements in interest rates.
 The amount of the guarantee, based on the fair value of the hedges, has been capped at Euro 40 million, which corresponds to the value as at December 31, 2019.
-This guarantee was extinguished in February 2020; - d. guarantees issued by the subsidiary, Electronic Transaction Consultants (Performance Bonds and Maintenance Bonds), totalling approximately Euro 36 million, to guarantee projects in progress; - e. the guarantee of Euro 33 million given to the Italian Civil Aviation Authority in order to guarantee compliance with the obligations assumed in Aeroporti di Roma's concession agreement.
+This guarantee was extinguished in February 2020; - d. guarantees issued by the subsidiary, Electronic Transaction Consultants (Performance Bonds and Maintenance Bonds), totalling approximately Euro 36 million, to guarantee projects in progress; - e. the guarantee of Euro 33 million given to the Italian Civil Aviation Authority in order to guarantee compliance with the obligations assumed in Aeroporti di Roma's concession agreement. - mortgage guarantees for Euro 1,430m on Significant Properties linked to the Italian bank loan signed by Edizione Property.
+The bank loan also includes a pledge on the shares of two companies of the Edizione Property group, Edizione Property France and Edizione Property Belgique.